Behavioural change

 Common sense, handling pressure, playing chess, or a musical instrument are examples of things you’ll struggle to learn by reading a book.
 And this is where the problem lies when you try to learn procedural experiences in a lexical way.
 It’s near impossible to learn feelings and a personal emotional experience from a book.
 The physical experience is where we get the emotional attachment from.

-How behaviour has an affect on attitude
+How behavior has an affect on attitude

 How can gamification help?